chain-rule/JupyterLab/README.md

 # Create a virtual machine in Compute Engine:
 jupyterlab create

-# Start the machine and connect via SSH with port forwarding:
+# Start the machine and connect via SSH:
 jupyterlab start

 # Open the web interface: